 If you already have a beloved Corgi at home but they’re starting to cause you to sneeze, there are a few things you can do to help the situation.

-The most important thing is to keep them as well-groomed as possible.
-Brush them every day if you can, as this will prevent loose hair from building up (and getting redistributed all around your house).
+The most important thing is to speak to your doctor to get accurate medical advice.
+With regards to your Corgi, you can keep them as well-groomed as possible, ideally by another family member, or using a disposable face mask.
+Get them brushed every day if you can.
+This will prevent loose hair from building up (and getting redistributed all around your house), but it won’t reduce the amount of dander your dog sheds.

-Ensuring that they eat a healthy diet is also critical.
-A dog that’s lacking in vital nutrients will be prone to shedding even more, and they may also develop skin problems that lead to even more dander.
+Ensuring that they eat a healthy diet and receive regular external parasite prevention is also critical.
+A dog that’s lacking in vital nutrients will be prone to shedding even more, and a dog that itches and develops skin problems can lead to even more dander.
 If they get everything they need, though, they’ll have a shiny, healthy coat that you’ll love to stroke (just don’t stick your nose in it).